English

 If you have a strong interest in post-colonial literature, you should consider study in Barbados, Ghana, South Africa, or India, all of which have university systems modeled on Britain’s.
 At University of British Columbia you can study English on the familiar North American model, but with the possibility of studying Canadian literature as well.

 If you want to enhance your language skills, consider BSA programs in Western Europe: France, Germany, Italy, or Spain, where you can study their literatures and at the same time take courses in English and American literature.
 Japanese universities also offer the possibility of melding language study with courses in English literature.
-Study in English is offered in Europe Denmark, Italy, France, Netherlands and Sweden, and in Asia Korea, Hong Kong, Singapore, Thailand and Vietnam and in many other universities around the world.
+Study in English is offered in Europe (Denmark, Italy, France, Netherlands and Sweden), Asia (Korea, Hong Kong, Singapore, Thailand and Vietnam), and in many other universities around the world.

-The UC London Bloomsbury Center Fall Program offers an opportunity for sophomores, juniors, or seniors to do courses focused on London and British culture and politics.
+The UCEAP London's Calling Program in the Fall offers an opportunity for sophomores, juniors, or seniors to do courses focused on London and British culture and politics.

-English Majors abroad should look for courses similar to their courses here at UCB in terms of subject matter, class time, workload, and rigor.
-Courses on British, American, and Anglophone literature are most easily used towards the major, but literature courses in translation or in a foreign language may also be considered.
+English Majors abroad should look for elective courses similar to their upper-division courses here at UCB in terms of subject matter, class time, workload, and rigor.
+Courses on British, American, and Anglophone literature are more likely to count towards the major, but literature courses in translation or in a foreign language may also be considered.

 If you want to study abroad, you should complete the lower-division preparation for the major and at least some of the upper-division requirements before you go.
 You should also complete all, or most, of your general education requirements.
-This way you’ll have maximum flexibility in the coursesyou do abroad.
-But it’s possible to substitute classes from many BSA universities for English department electives.
+This way you’ll have maximum flexibility in the courses you do abroad.
+It is possible to substitute classes from many BSA universities for English department electives.

 Berkeley Programs Questionnaire